 And to our amazement, this is enough.
-This simplification actually makes you and me (who understands what I’m talking about) really happy.
+This simplification makes you and me.
+(Who understands what I’m talking about) happy.

-As a result, we tend to believe that feeling anxious or sad or unsatisfied is unacceptable at all times.
+As a result, we tend to believe that feeling anxious or sad or unsatisfied is always unacceptable.
 Which makes us feel even worse for feeling these emotions.

 All people have a circle of influence and a circle of concern.
 That share the same center in their personality.